matthewjgodwin777/Bank-Management-System---Java-Mini-Project/README.md

 # Bank-Management-System-Java

-A simple Bank management System using 'Java' as my Undergrad Project.
+A simple Bank management System using 'Java' as one of my Undergrad Mini Projects.